someengineering/resoto.com/versioned_docs/version-3.X/getting-started/configure-cloud-provider-access/kubernetes.md

 **The easiest way to configure access to Kubernetes is to give Resoto Worker access to [kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig).**

+1. Move or copy your kubeconfig files to the `~/.kube` directory.

-1. Make your kubeconfig file(s) available to Resoto at `/home/resoto/.kube`:
+2. Make your kubeconfig file(s) available to Resoto at `/home/resoto/.kube`:

    <Tabs groupId="install-method">
    <TabItem value="docker" label="Docker">